Horace Alexander: Mohandas Gandhi

 Alexander's father-in-law, John William Graham, believed that Gandhi was a subversive and that the Indians were unprepared for self-government.
-At the Quaker yearly meeting in 1930 the Nobel Prize-winning poet Rabindranath Tagore attacked colonial rule in India.
+At the Quaker yearly meeting in 1930 Rabindranath Tagore attacked colonial rule in India.
 The Quakers were disturbed by the address and John Graham was particularly outraged.
 Afterwards it was agreed that a representative would be sent to India to attempt a reconciliation between the Viceroy, Lord Irwin, and Gandhi.
 This task was assigned to Horace Alexander, who first met Gandhi in March 1928.
 He made it possible for Gandhi to attend the 1931 round-table conference in London.
 After the conference he founded the India Conciliation Group along with Agatha Harrison and Carl Heath.
 Becoming a close friend of Gandhi (who, in 1942, described Alexander as "one of the best English friends India has"), he wrote extensively about Gandhi's philosophy.
 In 1947 he attempted to intervene to control the violence between Muslims and Hindus and was beside Gandhi in Calcutta on 15 August 1947.

 He was consulted by Richard Attenborough in the making of the 1982 film Gandhi.
 However, he felt that the scripts did not do justice to the people around Gandhi.

 In 1984 he was awarded the Padma Bhushan medal, the highest honour given to a non-Indian civilian.